balarajuyogesh/hawkeye/README.md

-# video-slate-detector
+# Hawkeye
-Detect slate in a RTP stream and hit callback
+Detect images in a video stream and execute automated actions.

 ## Running with Docker